Ask the Expat

 For More Information

-UBS, a Swiss bank and financial services company conducts a standardized Prices and Earnings Survey in 73 international cities every three years.
-The Prices and Earnings survey provides a comprehensive comparison
+UBS, a Swiss bank and financial services company conducts a standardized Prices and Earnings Survey in 72 international cities every three years.
+The survey provides a comprehensive comparison

-of prices (122 goods and services plus apartment rents), incomes, income taxes, working hours and vacation days for 14 different occupations.
-A ranking of relative purchasing power, and thus the living standard for each of the 73 cities in the
+of prices (goods and services plus apartment rents), incomes, income taxes, working hours and vacation days for 14 different occupations.
+A ranking of relative purchasing power, and thus the living standard for each of the 72 cities in 58 countries in the

 Mercer Human Resource Consulting: